• Skip to primary navigation

 • Add in flour and combine.

-• Cover the dough with plastic wrap and put in the freezer for 15 minutes or the fridge for an hour.
+• Cover the dough with plastic wrap and put in the fridge for 30 minutes.

 • Preheat the oven to 350°F. Line a baking sheet with parchment.